Corpus linguistics: English corpora

-Multilingual Corpora
+Multilingual corpora

 In the 1990s, many of the notable early successes on statistical methods in natural-language programming (NLP) occurred in the field of machine translation, due especially to work at IBM Research.
 These systems were able to take advantage of existing multilingual textual corpora that had been produced by the Parliament of Canada and the European Union as a result of laws calling for the translation of all governmental proceedings into all official languages of the corresponding systems of government.

 There are corpora in non-European languages as well.
 For example, the National Institute for Japanese Language and Linguistics in Japan has built a number of corpora of spoken and written Japanese.
+Sign language corpora have also been created using video data.

 Ancient languages corpora

 Besides these corpora of living languages, computerized corpora have also been made of collections of texts in ancient languages.
 An example is the Andersen-Forbes database of the Hebrew Bible, developed since the 1970s, in which every clause is parsed using graphs representing up to seven levels of syntax, and every segment tagged with seven fields of information.
 The Quranic Arabic Corpus is an annotated corpus for the Classical Arabic language of the Quran.
 This is a recent project with multiple layers of annotation including morphological segmentation, part-of-speech tagging, and syntactic analysis using dependency grammar.
 The Digital Corpus of Sanskrit (DCS) is a "Sandhi-split corpus of Sanskrit texts with full morphological and lexical analysis... designed for text-historical research in Sanskrit linguistics and philology."